Save Money by Increasing Attic Insulation in Louisville

 Enhancing your insulation levels could positively affect your energy bills, saving you up to 20 percent.** It can be a vapor barrier against humidity, stop air leaks and may lessen wear and tear on your HVAC system.

 There are three varieties of attic insulation—spray foam, loose fill and batt.

 Spray foam insulation uses liquids that turn into a foam on contact.
 Closed- or open-cell applications can be used in attics.

-Open-cell foam spreads when applied, filling cracks and other hard-to-reach spaces.
-It’s best for blocking air but isn’t fully waterproof.
+Open-cell foam expands when applied, plugging cracks and other inaccessible spaces.
+It’s best for stopping air but isn’t fully waterproof.

 Loose Fill and Batt Insulation

 Loose fill insulation is blown in using special machinery, while batt insulation is rolls that can be trimmed to fit.
 Insulating material can involve fiberglass, cellulose, mineral wool and cotton.